stephdavid/js-code-quiz/README.md

 * Started on the timer, and the score counter.
 Added label to input element.

 * I've added code to determine if whether the answer selected by the user is the correct answer.
-If they, event target...
+As it could be one of five object properties, either one of these represented by i is true.
+With an event listener, get the user's selected option.
+If it matches the obect property correctChoice (is true) increment the score counter by 1, alert the user that the answer is correct.
+If it does not match (is false) alert the user that it is an incorrect answer and tell them what the correct answer is